colorfulscoop/msgflow/README.md

 ## Simple Customization

-SmileChat provides simple and flexible customization architecture to develop your own chatbot.
+msgFlow provides simple and flexible customization architecture to develop your own chatbot.

 To implement your custom application, you only need to write you application in a specific-formatted class.